Volaris-AI/security-assessments/docs/template.md

 ## 1. Executive Summary

 - **Vendor Name:**
+- **Product/Service:**
+- **Product Summary:**
 - **Assessment Date:**
 - **Prepared By:**
 - **Purpose of Assessment:**

-Briefly summarize the scope, objectives, and high-level conclusions of the security governance review.
+Provide a concise overview of the product/service functionality and key use cases to contextualize the assessment.
+Then briefly summarize the scope, objectives, and high-level conclusions of the security governance review.

 ---